 but the complainant is not entitled to compensation both under this section and otherwise for the same loss of employment or loss of earnings.

-(2) In subsection (1) “complainant” means the person against whom the offence referred to in subsection (1) was committed.
+(2) In subsection (1) complainant means the person against whom the offence referred to in subsection (1) was committed.

 [Section 96L inserted by No. 15 of 1993 s.
 28.]